thin-edge/thin-edge.io/docs/src/howto-guides/013_connect_external_device.md

 `mqtt.external.capath`           Path to a file containing the PEM encoded CA certificates that are trusted when checking incoming client certificates.
 Example: /etc/ssl/certs
 `mqtt.external.certfile`         Path to the certificate file, which is used by external MQTT listener.
 Example: /etc/tedge/server-certs/tedge-certificate.pem
 `mqtt.external.keyfile`          Path to the private key file, which is used by external MQTT listener.
 Example: /etc/tedge/server-certs/tedge-private-key.pem

+> If none of these options is set, then no external listener is set.
+> If one of these options is set, then default values are inferred by the MQTT server (Mosquitto).
+For instance, the port defaults to 1883 for a non-TLS listener, and to 8883 for a TLS listener.

 These settings can be considered in 2 groups, listener configuration and TLS configuration.